-The Museum’s library and archival materials are available for consultation and scanning by onsite researchers in the reading rooms during normal hours of operation.
+The Museum’s Library and Archives materials are available for consultation and scanning by onsite researchers in the reading room during normal hours of operation.
 Scanning machines are available for use free of charge and subject to restrictions under the copyright law of the United States.
 All microform stations are enabled with scanners that create digital copies of materials rather than paper-based photocopies.
 Researchers may bring a USB-style storage device to transport files.

 Because of copyright restrictions, reproductions of library and archival materials are available for private study, scholarship, and research purposes only.
 If a researcher uses a reproduction for purposes in excess of “fair use,” he or she may be liable for copyright infringement.

 The Museum cannot fulfill requests from offsite researchers for copies of individual documents or files or interview segments or clips, or for the duplication of paper-based collections.
 As a courtesy, staff may be able to reproduce a limited number of sample pages (generally up to 15) as time and resources permit and as long as there are no restrictions on access, use, or duplication associated with the materials requested.

 The Museum does not maintain a list of independent local researchers for hire nor provide recommendations or endorsements of their services.
 However, such lists are made available by other organizations, including:

 - The National Archives and Records Administration (external link)

 Reproductions for Purchase